 Flowspace: Safe, Sanitary, and Secure

-Unlike traditional 3PLs, Flowspace enables online retailers with the security, quality, and temperature control they need, when and wherever they need it.
-With a network of more than 1000 warehouses and fulfillment centers, Flowspace is uniquely suited to store, process, and ship all of your FDA regulated products.
+Flowspace offers a full range of services for food, beverage, and other FDA regulated products looking to improve quality and compliance across their supply chain.
+With a distributed, connected network of warehouses and fulfillment centers, Flowspace is uniquely suited to store, process, and ship all of your FDA regulated products.

 ● Special Handling